THE VOCABULARY OF

 Domain and range

-FUNCTIONS CAN BE CATEGORIZED, and the simplest type is a polynomial function.
+FUNCTIONS CAN BE CATEGORIZED, and the simplest type is a polynomial.
 We will define it below.
 We begin with vocabulary.

 1. When numbers are added or subtracted, they are called terms.
 This --